 Pianists around the world are demanding a choice of keyboard size to suit all hands, allowing them to play the repertoire they choose with confidence and without pain.
 Please explore this website and be in touch to connect with others!
-If you support our goal please sign our petition…..see link at the bottom of this page.
+If you support our goals please sign our petition – link at the bottom of this page.

-This video, by Canadian pianist and teacher, Linda Gould, illustrates the unfairness of the current one-size-fits-all keyboard.
+- A video from Canadian pianist and teacher, Linda Gould, illustrating the unfairness of the current one-size-fits-all keyboard.
 It applies not just to pianists hoping for performing careers, but to all pianists who wish to be able to perform the repertoire they like, to the best of their musical ability and not be handicapped by the size of their hands.

 The charts below show the situation with only one choice – today’s ‘large’ keyboard – with what it COULD be: